spine-generic/spine-generic/docs/documentation.rst

 ------------

 A list of contributors for the analysis pipeline is available `here <https://github.com/spine-generic/spine-generic/graphs/contributors>`__.
-If you would like to contribute to this project, please see our contribution `guidelines`_.
+If you would like to contribute to this project, please see our :doc:`contribution guidelines <../../CONTRIBUTING.md>`.

-.. _guidelines: ../CONTRIBUTING.md

 License